Akamaaku/StoryLocke/README.md

 11. Write you're prologue once you have gotten your starter pokemon
 12. Chapter 1 should set the tone and the hero's journey.
 What caused the protagonist to start their journey.
 13. The ending is determined after defeating the antagonist.
+14. Encounters on land and water count as separate encounters.
+15. Chapters are separated by important trainer fights in the game.
+[Examples](#chapter-events)

 ## Genres